Security of Student Records

 - grade level or year

-- Additional conditions under which FERPA allows information to be released without student consent can be found at the following website: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/students.html
+- Additional information regarding conditions under which FERPA allows information to be released without student consent can be found at the following website: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/students.html

 Students have the right to withhold disclosure of directory information under FERPA.
 To withhold disclosure, students must complete the FERPA Non-Disclosure Request Form in the Student Records Office.